keyboard-kat/material-ui-react-chat-app/README.md

+./chatApp.png

 This project was made with React

-Clone and run yarn install to install dependencies for this project: Please see package.json for details.
+Clone and run yarn install to install dependencies for this project: Please see package.json for details

-## Config .env

-set .env file at root to: "NODE_PATH=./src"

-## Dependencies

 "@material-ui/core": "^4.0.1",
 "@material-ui/icons": "^4.0.1",